Mexican Texas: Mexican independence

 In 1821, Mexico gained independence from Spain after the brutal and destructive Mexican War for Independence.
 Its territory included much of the former New Spain, including Spanish Texas.
-The victorious rebels issued a provisional constitution, the Plan de Iguala.
+The victorious rebels issued a provisional constitution, the Plan of Iguala.
 This plan reaffirmed many of the ideals of the Spanish Constitution of 1812 and granted equal citizenship rights to all races.

 Initially, there was disagreement over whether Mexico should be a federal republic or a monarchy.
 The first monarch, Agustín I, abdicated in March 1823.
 The following month the citizens of San Antonio de Bexar established a governing committee for the province of Texas consisting of seven representatives from San Antonio, one from La Bahia, and one from Nacogdoches.
 In July, a new national provisional government named Luciano Garcia as the political chief of Texas.
 On November 27, 1823, the people of Mexico elected congressional representatives and set out to create a new constitution.
-Texas was represented in congress by Erasmo Seguin.
+Texas was represented in congress by Erasmo Seguín.
 A new Mexican constitution was adopted on October 4, 1824, making the country a federal republic with nineteen states and four territories.
 The constitution was modelled on the constitution of the United States of America, but the Mexican constitution made Roman Catholicism the official, and only, religion of the country.